 Let them focus

 When your spouse is engulfed in their studies, it can be a little boring for you.
 I promise, they would rather be spending time with you than writing papers and studying for tests.
 The homework will take three times as long if you keep begging for their attention.
 If you feel neglected, make sure you communicate that to your spouse during your family meetings.
 Come to an agreement on how you are going to balance homework and your time together.
-Maybe you could spend an hour talking and hangout out together every night before homework starts.
+Maybe you could spend an hour talking and hang out together every night before homework starts.
 Or maybe your spouse prefers to get homework out of the way immediately.
 In this case, you might set a time every night when homework is put away.
 You may also need to set a time commitment for that time.
 That way, if there is more that your spouse needs to get done for school, they know that they'll still have time to finish after your couple time.
 Also be sure to schedule a regular date night, void of all school responsibilities!

 Make them take a break

 Weekly date night, daily couple rituals, and regular family meal time are all great opportunities to take a break from homework and let your brain rest, but sometimes, you need more.
-If your spouse spends their entire Saturday working on a project, ask them if they would like to take a break to get out of the house for lunch or grab some ice cream in the middle of the afternoon.
+If your spouse spends their entire Saturday working on a project or an assignment, ask them if they would like to take a break to get out of the house for lunch or grab some ice cream in the middle of the afternoon.
 When there are deadlines to meet and you know that they can't afford the time to take a break, bring the break to them!
 Go out and bring home ice cream, lunch, a homemade meal or their favorite treat.
 You could also share a funny YouTube video or encourage them to take a walk around the block with you.
 Studying is important, but it can start to take over your life in college and it's just as important to spend some time away from homework.

 When I was taking math classes the first couple of years of college (it took me a while to get through the classes), I would stop by Kneader's every time I took a quiz or a test.
-I didn't always pass them (you could take them over and over again until you got a certain school) but just spending the time and brain power on them was a big accomplishment for me.
+I didn't always pass them (you could take them over and over again until you got a passing score) but just spending the time and brain power on them was a big accomplishment for me.
 (Math and I have never been friends...)
-At the end of each semester, Joe and I would splurge on a more expensive than normal meal together.
+At the end of each semester, Joe and I would splurge on a more expensive than normal date night out together.
 And you'd better believe there will be months of celebrating after I graduate this week.
 Some other ideas of what you might celebrate; a great score on an exam, passing a class that you know was difficult, completing a big project or finishing a long paper.
 Your celebrations could be big, like a fancy meal or elaborate date night or your celebrations could be smaller, like bringing home their favorite treat or letting them pick the movie for date night.